Finding Peace in the Storms of Life

 One very common problem, however, is that some people are able to pull you into their own problems, their own storms.
 Don’t let people do this.

 - While you may, at times, experience moments of crises, there are some people that seem to live in a chronic state of crisis.

-- These personalities are very insecure and need to be appreciated, confirmed, and tended to, because they see themselves as incapable of facing problems that they themselves have created.
+- These people are very insecure and need to be appreciated, confirmed, and attended to.
+They see themselves as incapable of facing problems that they themselves have created.

 - You may have friends, family members, and even a partner who has this kind of personality.

-- In these situations, you become wrapped up in an atmosphere full of negative emotions, which you are then “obligated” to listen to and solve problems that aren’t your own.
+- In these situations, you become wrapped up in an atmosphere full of negative emotions, which you are then “obliged” to listen to and to try to solve problems that aren’t your own.

 The best way to act in situations like this is to stay balanced and to establish your own boundaries.
 You can help them in any way possible, but you need to make it clear that the storms that they create need to be solved by the mind that created them.

 Support them, offer them encouragement, but try to make them realize that they are the ones that need to find their own solution.
-If you help them in that way, they might not be satisfied.
+However, be aware that if you help them in this way, they might not be satisfied.

 Keep the appropriate emotional distance.
 You already have your own problems and responsibilities.
 Don’t carry other people’s weight on your own back, as this will limit your own personal growth.
 Be sure to tread carefully during the storms of life.